-Phenylketonuria (PKU) is a lifelong genetic disorder in which a deficient enzyme prevents the body from metabolizing or breaking down one of the normal building blocks of protein.
-The protein is an essential amino acid, called phenylalanine (Phe) which is found in most foods including meat, bread, eggs, dairy, nuts, and some fruits and vegetables.
-When left untreated, PKU patients who consume too much Phe are at risk for severe neurological complications, including IQ loss, memory loss, concentration problems, mood disorders, and in some cases, severe intellectual disabilities.
-PKU affects approximately 13,000 people in the U.S. and 50,000 people worldwide.
+Phenylketonuria (PKU) is a lifelong genetic disorder in which an enzyme that does not work properly prevents the body from metabolizing (or process) one of the normal building blocks of protein.
+The building block is an essential amino acid, phenylalanine (Phe), which is found in most foods including meat, bread, eggs, dairy, nuts, and some fruits and vegetables.
+When PKU is not treated, Phe levels rise in the blood and can become toxic to the brain.
+High Phe levels in the brain cause problems including IQ loss, memory loss, difficulty concentrating, mood disorders and severe intellectual disabilities.
+Fortunately, all newborn infants are tested for PKU so untreated PKU is rarely seen.
+PKU affects about 13,000 people in the U.S. and 50,000 people worldwide.

 What Causes Phenylketonuria?

 PKU is a genetic disorder caused by changes (mutations) in the PAH gene that contains the instructions for the cells in our bodies to make an enzyme called phenylalanine hydroxylase (PAH).
 PAH converts the amino acid Phe which is in many things that we eat and drink to another amino acid, tyrosine.
 Tyrosine (Tyr) is important for healthy brain function.
 In patients with PKU, the PAH does not work properly.

 Many of the foods we eat contain protein.
 Proteins are made of building blocks called amino acids and phenylalanine (Phe) is one of them.
 In PKU, the enzyme that would normally convert Phe to the amino acid tyrosine (Tyr) does not work properly.

 When Phe is not converted to Tyr, its levels rise in the blood and brain.
 High levels of Phe are toxic to the brain.
 This can lead to things like memory loss, anxiety, depression and problems concentrating.